Kamo Aquarium: Northern elephant seal

-A three-year-old 2.5-meter 273-kilogram female northern elephant seal was found on Sanze beach, Tsuruoka on 16 October 2017.
-She was weakened and injured but recovered after receiving antibiotics at this Aquarium, growing to over 400-kilogram in March 2018.
-She was named Naomi after a tennis player, Naomi Osaka by a public vote and has been exhibited in a pool at Kamo.
+A three-year-old 2.5-meter 273-kilogram female northern elephant seal was found on Sanze beach, Tsuruoka, on 16 October 2017.
+She was weakened and injured, but recovered after receiving antibiotics at the aquarium, growing to over 400 kilograms in March 2018.
+She was named Naomi, after tennis player Naomi Osaka, by a public vote and has been exhibited in a pool at Kamo.